Banner

 In-House Practice

-Mr. McCalley is Acting General Counsel to Nexus Circular, an advanced recycler of hard to recycle plastics that are otherwise landfilled.
+Mr. McCalley is General Counsel to Nexus Circular, an advanced recycler of hard to recycle plastics.
 Before joining Nexus, he was with the Taylor English law firm where he co-led the firm's fractional general counsel practice.
-Prior to joining Taylor English, Mr. McCalley was Vice President and General Counsel of Printpack Inc., an Atlanta-based, privately-held manufacturer of flexible packaging.
-He worked for over 15 years in the domestic and international operations of The Coca-Cola Company in a variety of positions, including as Vice President and Deputy General and General Counsel Europe (based in London) for Coca-Cola Enterprises Inc. Mr. McCalley has also served as a Foreign Service Officer for the US Department of State and practiced as an associate with Alston & Bird in Atlanta.
+Prior to joining Taylor English, Mr. McCalley was Vice President and General Counsel of Printpack Inc., a family-owned, billion dollar manufacturer of flexible food and medical packaging.
+He worked for over 15 years in the domestic and international operations of the Coca-Cola System in a variety of positions, including as General Counsel Europe (based in London) for Coca-Cola Enterprises.
+Mr. McCalley also served as a Foreign Service Officer for the US Department of State and practiced as an associate with Alston & Bird in Atlanta.
 He received his J.D. from Duke Law School in 1979.
+He received his B.A. from the University of South Carolina, and was a Fulbright Scholar before attending Duke.

 Bryan McGann, LLMLE '15